HMS Broke (D83): World War II

-In July 1940, she joined 6th Escort Group, and returned to escort duty, on both the Gibraltar and South Atlantic, and the east- and west-bound North Atlantic route.
-In this role, Broke was engaged in all the duties performed by escort ships; protecting convoys, searching for and attacking U-boats which attacked ships in convoy, and rescuing survivors.
+In July 1940, she joined 6th Escort Group, and returned to escort duty on the Gibraltar, South Atlantic, east- and west-bound North Atlantic routes.
+In this role, Broke was engaged in all the duties performed by escort ships: protecting convoys, searching for and attacking U-boats which attacked ships in convoy, and rescuing survivors.
 She operated in this role the next two and a half years.
-During this time, she escorted 30 north-south convoys, two of which were attacked.
+During this time, she escorted 30 north–south convoys, two of which were attacked.
 Peter Scott was still a member of the ship's crew in July 1940 and he had the ship experimentally camouflaged, differently on the two sides.
 To starboard, the ship was painted blue-grey all over, but countershaded with white in naturally shadowed areas.
 To port, the ship was painted in "bright pale colours" to combine some disruption of shape with the ability to fade out during the night, again with shadowed areas painted white.